Select Your Intended Degree

 2. Apply to the UT School of Music via Acceptd

-- Upload your audition videos
+- Upload your audition videos (if applicable)

 - Indicate your preferred interview date on your Acceptd application